Injury - Natural Healing or Surgery

 As you can see, each piece of sports equipment required by your child's coach is a necessity and not an option.
 Failure to take the time in finding them the appropriate gear for the game could result in injuries that could have otherwise been avoided.
 When shopping for your child's equipment, be sure to purchase a quality brand and the right size to ensure optimal safety as they play.

 This is an injury that can heal on its own if it is a minor tear, but if the anterior cruciate ligament (ACL) tears completely, surgery is often the best solution.
 The ACL is a major ligament running down the centre of the knee.
-If it is not functioning properly it cannot provide adequate support and the knee will buckle.
+If it is not functioning correctly, it cannot provide adequate support, and the knee will buckle.

 Immediately after the injury, the injured party will need to be examined by a doctor to determine the extent of the damage.
 This will involve a physical exam and imaging.
 Whether surgery is suggested or not, the first thing a person should do is follow the R.I.C.E. method.